savarmehrotra/ovpl/README.md

     },
 ```

-Also set the SERVER_IP in LOGSERVER_CONFIGURATION to the IP address of the
+2. Set the SERVER_IP in LOGSERVER_CONFIGURATION to the IP address of the
 machine on which the ADS services are running.

+3. Set the COOKIE_SECRET value to some long randomly generated string.

+4. Leave the PERSONA_VERIFIER field as it is, if you are using the Mozilla's
+default Persona provider service.

+5. Change APP_URL field and put the URL where the application is hosted.

+6. In the ADAPTER section, change the ADAPTER_NAME to appropriate adapter used.
+   Possible values for now are - "CentOSVZAdapter" and "AWSAdapter".

-Edit the file ovpl/src/adapters/settings.py to set the
+6.1 If using CentOSVZAdapter, edit the file ovpl/src/adapters/settings.py to set
+    the following:

     If the services are running on the base machine,
     set ADS_ON_CONTAINER to False.